Best Hotspot Data Plans 2024

 T-Mobile has the most flexibility when it comes to hotspot data.
 It’s cheap to start out and you can pay upfront for more internet data throughout the month.
 This plan is ideal if you need your hotspot device at irregular intervals.
 Get it if you regularly spend large blocks of time traveling on the road or working remotely out of town.

-The 2GB plan doesn’t give you a whole lot to start out with, but it costs just $10 a month—a steal compared to the steep dollar-for-data prices that other providers have.
-(It’s also better than T-Mobile’s other baseline plan available, which gives you just 500MB for $5 per month.)
+The 10GB plan gives you a good chunk of data to start out with and costs just $30 a month—a steal compared to the steep dollar-for-data prices that other providers have.

-There are also plans that offer 5GB and 10GB of data if you know you’ll need more.
+There are also plans that offer 5GB and 2GB of data if you want to smart small.

 Pros: